haskell/haskell-language-server/RELEASING.md

 - [ ] check ghcup supports new GHC releases if any
 - [ ] set the supported GHCs in workflow file `.github/workflows/release.yaml`
+  - There is currently a list of GHC versions for each major platform.
+Search for `ghc: [` to find all lists.
+  - Look for `TODO:` to find locations that require extra care for GHC versions.
 - [ ] check all plugins still work if release includes code changes
 - [ ] bump package versions in all `*.cabal` files (same version as hls)
   - HLS uses a lockstep versioning.
 The core packages and all plugins use the same version number, and only support exactly the this version.